 15. How do you handle working in a call center?

-Working in a call center is a high-pressure, high-stress environment; one that can also be monotonous at best, and abusive at worst.
-You need to make sure your agents can handle the day-to-day stresses of life in the call center.
+Working in a call center is a high-pressure, high-stress, fast-paced environment that can be monotonous at best and abusive at worst.
+You need to make sure your agents can handle the day-to-day stresses of life in the contact center.

-Use this question to find out how your candidates deal with relentless, often negative, emotional load they take on during their calls.
+Use this question to determine how your candidates deal with the relentless, often negative, emotional load they take on during customer calls.

 Interview Questions for Call Center Supervisors

 16. How many people have you managed in the past?